catsandpancakes/catsandpancakes.github.io/_posts/2020-08-29-hackthebox-quick.md

 ![51c6cfcdef1033ab65002618b810667d.png](/images/htb-quick/12b7e025018d45d088c1115497dcd54c.png)

 This seems to be putting a file in `/var/www/jobs`, then chmod to 0777, [which doesn't work because it's in quotes](https://www.php.net/manual/en/function.chmod.php#96086).
 The file will be named using the current date and time in the format of `Y-m-d_H:i:s`.
-This will be output as `yyyy-MM-dd_hh:mm:ss`.
 Next, it gets the printer IP address and port number from the `jobs` table in the `quick` database.
 Using the IP and port number, it creates a new NetworkPrintConnector, sends the file contents over to the printer and deletes the file.

 This means we need to be *quick*.
 Let's write a bash script to watch for and execute any file that matches `2020-08-24_*` in the `/var/www/jobs` directory.